 Potassium (listed ingredient as monopotassium phosphate, potassium citrate, L-lactate, dipotassium phosphate and/or potassium iodide): Also considered to be components of electrolytes (see sodium, above), the above listed ingredients are equally essential in metabolizing carbohydrates for the proper functioning of muscles and to help keep you hydrated.

-Vitamins and minerals: Your body naturally burns vitamins and minerals through exercise and activity, so the more of these a product has to offer, the better.
+Vitamins and minerals: Your body naturally burns vitamins and minerals through exercise and activity, so many energy products include them.
 In general, energy bars have the highest number of vitamins and minerals overall.

 Amino acid blends: Leucine, valine and isoleucine are often added to gels only and are basically proteins that are broken down and used by the body to help construct muscles and keep them in good shape.

 Sweeteners: A variety of caloric sweeteners are used instead of sugar in some performance beverages, gels and chews, including honey, agave and stevia.

 Caffeine: Some bars, gels, chews and drinks contain caffeine to give you an extra energy boost.
 Caffeine-enhanced products are usually clearly marked; If you prefer to avoid caffeine, take note when selecting.

 Shop REI's selection of energy food and drinks.

 Energy foods and drinks are engineered to enhance each stage of a workout or outdoor excursion—before, during and after.
 This lets you fine-tune your nutrition intake.
 To help you shop, the product page for each performance food item offered at REI.com includes a “best consumed” designation.
 Your choices: